9 minutes read ·

 Expansion

 First Utah Bank’s expansion story is more about steady local growth than a long list of mergers.
 The bank was established on October 19, 1978, under the original name Cottonwood Security Bank.
 It later changed its name to First Utah Bank in 1991.
-Over time, the company grew from a single office into a larger local branch network concentrated in Salt Lake and Utah counties.
+Over time, the bank grew from a single office into a larger local branch network concentrated in Salt Lake and Utah counties.

 Consumer Products and Services